Submission Management Tools

 Publishing papers to open access platforms such as SSRN and ThinkIR increases the visibility of your work.

 When choosing eJournal classifications for your paper on SSRN, please include the University of Louisville School of Law Legal Studies Research Paper Series.

 For questions about SSRN, please contact Erin Gow.

 ThinkIR & SelectedWorks

 To add papers to ThinkIR simply log-in with your U-link username and password, accept the terms & conditions, and upload a document.
 You can choose to instantly incorporate your paper into the open access Digital Commons Network by assigning disciplines.
 The system also provides statistics about downloads and relative ranking in your discipline, so that you can track the ongoing impact of your paper.

-As an academic faculty member and author with an online presence you are likely to receive emails from predatory publishers.
-These messages may cite an article that the sender claims to have read and wishes to republish in a journal or as a book.
-If you become entangled with this kind of publisher, you will probably find that they eventually begin to request high fees and payments in order to publish your work.
-Alternatively, you may receive bogus emails inviting you to attend a conference or participate as a reviewer on an academic journal.
-Further research usually finds that these journals and conferences either do not exist or require exorbitant fees for very little legitimate return.
-These schemes prey on academics who are eager to publish, present, or demonstrate professional service, but who fail to review the quality of the organization making the offer.
+Academic faculty and authors with an online presence are likely to receive emails from predatory publishers.
+These messages may cite an article you wrote and express a desire to republish it in a journal or as a book.
+They will then begin to request high fees and payments in order to publish your work.
+Alternatively, you may receive bogus emails inviting you to attend a conference or participate as a reviewer on an academic journal that does not exist or involves exorbitant fees.

 Bogus or predatory emails often have poor grammar or spelling, the sender's email address may not match the organization they claim to represent, and a quick online search for the name of the organization may show that it is part of a scam.